 The Division of Pharmacy at MD Anderson Cancer Center offers a one-year, ASHP-accredited PGY2 Critical Care pharmacy residency program.
 MD Anderson has 650+ inpatient beds, including 50+ ICU beds with provision of care by full-time intensivists, advanced practice providers, clinical pharmacy specialists, and other critical care personnel.
 The residency is heavily weighted in direct patient care and designed to facilitate development of clinical expertise and competence in critical care pharmacotherapeutics.

 The residency learning experiences include both core rotations as well as elective time that will be tailored to the interests and career goals of the resident.
-Through these experiences as well as research, publication, presentation, ACLS, and precepting opportunities, the resident will develop the skills necessary to become a successful and comprehensive Critical Care clinical pharmacy specialist.
+Through these experiences as well as research, publication, presentation, advanced cardiovascular life support (ACLS), and precepting opportunities, the resident will develop the skills necessary to become a successful and comprehensive Critical Care clinical pharmacy specialist.
 Under the direction of Jeff Bruno, Pharm.D., BCNSP, BCCCP, FCCM, and the clinical pharmacy staff of MD Anderson, the resident will:

 - Provide comprehensive, evidence-based pharmacotherapeutic care as a member of the following teams: